 8ish hours later we wrap and have more food than we know what to do with!
 Photos are done, files are saved and the food gets divvied up between everyone on set and we all take it home!

 Post-Shoot – after we wrap for the day, Matt edits all the images and then they get delivered to yours truly.
 We usually shoot 2-3 images per post so he has upwards of 30-40+ images to edit.
 I bank them all in a folder and whip out my editorial calendar.
-I put every recipe in the queue on a little post it (you can see my editorial calendar process here) and put it up on the calendar.
+I put every recipe in the queue on a little post it and put it up on the calendar.
 We usually shoot a few weeks out but we’re also able to move things around as needed.
 If a really timely recipe pops into my mind, I can move things around to accommodate.
 If a partnership comes up with a brand last minute, we can move things around as needed… you get the idea!
 But I’m a planner, so having a loose idea of what is going up when is very helpful.
 ESPECIALLY for months like November when the entire blog is Thanksgiving focused and I want to make sure we cover every aspect of that meal!

 Writing – now that all the recipes are perfected and photos are done the next step is writing!
 I write each blog post usually the day before it goes up on the blog.
 Some posts have a little story to go along with the recipe and others have comments on whatever is going on that day/week so I don’t like to get too far ahead of myself!